 Do not defraud: One wonders, though.
 When Jesus was running through the commandments, he included one that isn't actually in the commandments.
 It is "do not defraud"--me apostereses.
-One definition is "to take something from someone by means of deception or trickery."
+This provision does not appear in any list of commandments, but does appear in Leviticus 19:13.
+The Hebrew word ashak means "to take advantage of, exploit, withhold something due."
+Another definition is "to take something from someone by means of deception or trickery."
 Do not cheat people out of their property, in other words.

 Most of the people of Galilee were poor and getting poorer.
 Most of the people--90%--lived at a subsistence level even in good times.
 With the Roman conquest, and the increase in the power of the local aristocracy, even what little people had was being taken away.
 Sometimes, it was taxes that did them in.
 (The total tax bill could run up to half of one's meager income.)

 If people couldn't pay their onerous tax burden or their loans, their property could be taken.
 From the point of view of the common people, the rich and powerful had acquired their possessions often through deceit and trickery.
 The charge of fraud would have had traction with the common people.